karlskidmore/SAM-AWS-IPs-to-SGs-to-ENIs/README.md

 # AWS Service IP Space → SGs → ENIs
-A Lambda function to create EC2 Security Groups (SGs) in multiple regions with ingress rules for IP address ranges of an AWS service and attach them to pre-tagged ENIs.
-Typical use-case being to restrict access to an EC2 instance or load balancer to just CloudFront (the motivation behind this project).
-SGs are replaced wholesale whenever this function is invoked, when run manually or when triggered by AWS updating IP address spaces.
+A Lambda function to create EC2 Security Groups (SGs) in multiple regions with ingress rules for IP address ranges of an AWS service and attach them to ENIs tagged with `PREFIX_NAME=AUTOUPDATE`.
+Typical use-case being to allow access to an EC2 instance or Load Balancer from CloudFront only.
+The SGs are replaced whenever the function is invoked, i.e., when triggered by AWS updating IP addresses spaces or when manually invoked (see **Test Event** below).
+See **This Solution** below for more details.

-## SAM
+## Deployment

 This project uses [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to deploy the function along with necessary permissions, SNS trigger from the AmazonIpSpaceChanged topic, and SNS dead-letter-queue with a subscription to an email address for receiving notifications on lambda failures.